gbraad/fedora-modularity/source/development/building-modules/module-guidelines.rst

 Module RPM content is defined in the ``rpms`` subsection of ``components`` and typically consists of one or more packages described by their SRPM names and additional extra key-value pairs, some required and some optional, associated with them.
+The packages listed contain everything that makes up the API of the module, as well as any build and runtime dependencies of them that aren't satisfied by modules listed as ``buildrequires`` or ``requires`` in the ``dependencies`` section.

 ::